 3. Both the Serum & Pomade

-If you’d like the added color on your brows + faster results, the combination of the two is your best bet.
-Apply the serum at night before bed and wear the pomade during the day.
+If you’d like the added brow color + faster results, combining the two is your best bet.
+Apply the serum before bed and wear the pomade during the day.

-If you're using both products, the best option is our Limited Edition Brow Collection.
-It’s the same price as the products individually but it also includes our Sculpt & Refine Precision tweezers to groom all those new hairs that will be popping up!
+If you're using both products, consider our Limited Edition Brow Collection.
+It’s the same price as the products individually but also includes our Sculpt & Refine Precision Tweezers to groom all those new hairs that'll be popping up!